Content warning: This article discusses sexual assault and domestic abuse in a way that may be distressing to some readers.

 I met him at a local music venue.
 He paraded around with a sense of arrogance, giving off the vibe that he was too cool to be there, that you’d be lucky to get to know him.
 He read poetry in the smoking area between bands.
-Upon reflection, I wish I had realized what a total cliché he was.
+Upon reflection, I wish I had realised what a total cliché he was.
 He was a poet, a musician, a tortured artist.
 His dirty blonde locks fell over his face.
 We exchanged niceties and spent the rest of the gig together, which led to the night, which led to the most tumultuous and damaging seven months of my life.

 It felt like an instant connection, one that I desperately craved.
 I turned a blind eye to how quickly the relationship accelerated – why wouldn't I, when the person I’d met constantly flattered me and made me feel like I was the only one?
 For the first month, he would text me saying he missed me after an hour apart.
 He would tell me he'd never connected with anyone as much as he did with me.
 He would compliment me excessively, telling me how intelligent and beautiful I am, with a particular focus on my body.
 Never had I been with someone who validated my insecurities the way he did.
 It’s almost like he knew exactly what to say.